themeix/wp-doxylite/readme.txt

 * Fixed bugs
 * Update CSS Code

+= 1.0.2 =
+* Fixed known bugs

-= 1.0.4 =
+= 1.0.1 =
-* About Doxylite page bug fixed
-* Update translation
+* Fix skip links and accessibility.
+* All strings are now translatable and pot file is now updated.
+* All plugins are now recommended.
-* Remove unnecessary prefix from doxy scripts
+* Remove an unnecessary file from include folder.
+* Fixed bugs

+= 1.0.0 =
+* Initial release

 == Credits ==